18F/foia-recommendations/Platforms.md

 _Non-authoritative FOIA research, curated by 18F, a digital delivery team in the US federal government._

 A number of public platforms have been built to process Freedom of Information requests.

-This list does not include proprietary or internal solutions that requestors do not see, such as [FOIAXpress](http://www.foiaxpress.com/).
+This list does not include proprietary or internal solutions that requestors do not see.

 We can't guarantee the accuracy of this page -- it represents initial research of team members, and could be incomplete or become out-of-date.

 ## Alavateli